- This story is regularly updated for relevance. Last updated: Aug. 3, 2021

 Shaming won’t work

-Anecdotal evidence seems to suggest that positive reinforcement and education is key to convincing someone to get vaccinated.
-What doesn’t work is shaming people.
+Anecdotal evidence seems to suggest that positive reinforcement and education are key to convincing someone to get vaccinated.
+What doesn’t work is shaming people, especially if they’re family members.
 It didn’t work with masks, and it won’t work with pro-vaccine campaigns.

 Time magazine cited a UK Metro headline from back in December.
 It proclaimed that “People think anti-vaxxers are ‘stupid and selfish.”
 Though certainly attention-grabbing, as the publication pointed out, these approaches are ultimately counterproductive, according to experts.